tholzheim/kgl-exercises/README.md

 Welcome to the Knowledge Graphs Lab [Jupyter Notebooks](https://jupyter.org/).

-These exercises are available as Opensource at [github kgl-exercises](https://github.com/tholzheim/kgl-exercises)
+These introductions and exercises to possible frameworks are available as Opensource at [github kgl-exercises](https://github.com/tholzheim/kgl-exercises)

 # Usage

-Clone the respository and run `$ jupyter-lab` this will start the jupyter lab environment in your browser.
+Clone the repository and run `$ jupyter-lab` this will start the jupyter lab environment in your browser.

 # Learning Goals